atk4/data/docs/quickstart.rst

 that should give you some idea what kind of information is sent to the database.

-Adding Fields, Joins, Expressions and Relations creates more objects and 'adds' them into Model (to better understand how Model can behave like a container for these objects, see `documentation on Agile Core Containers <http://agile-core.readthedocs.io/en/develop/container.html>`_).
+Adding Fields, Joins, Expressions and References creates more objects and 'adds' them into Model (to better understand how Model can behave like a container for these objects, see `documentation on Agile Core Containers <http://agile-core.readthedocs.io/en/develop/container.html>`_).